erd0s/terraform-autocomplete/README.md

 WARNING!
 This is very beta, things might not work as expected so don't rely solely on this extension as a complete reference to terraform parameters and exported arguments.
 PRs welcome!

 This extension provides basic autocomplete on AWS resources.
+Scraping functionality can be found at https://github.com/erd0s/terraform-scrape.

 ## Requirements